BP-H/superNova_2177/DEVELOPMENT.md

 ## Optional Frontend

 The `transcendental-resonance-frontend/` directory contains a NiceGUI-based UI.
-Follow its README to install `pip install -r transcendental-resonance-frontend/requirements.txt` and run the frontend if desired.
+Follow its README to install dependencies (using `requirements.lock` if present) and run the frontend if desired.